1. Black and white picture cards

 5. Textured books and balls

 Stimulating baby's sense of touch is so important for learning!
-So a good set of textured balls that can be played with and safely brought to the mouth are a great way to get tactile and oral motor input.
+A good set of textured balls that can be played with and safely brought to the mouth are a great way to get tactile and oral motor input.
 Sensory books are also great to use for feeling, pointing, learning to turn pages, etc.

 6. Play yard